alexshtf/alexshtf.github.io/_posts/2024-01-21-Bernstein.md

 # Polynomial bases

-It turns out that in our sister discipline, approximation theory, reseachers also encountered similar difficulties with the standard basis $\mathbb{E}_n$, and developed a thoery for approximating functions by polynomials from different bases.
-Two prominent examples of bases of $n$-degree polynomials include, and their:
+It turns out that in our sister discipline, approximation theory, reseachers also encountered similar difficulties with the standard basis $$\mathbb{E}_n$$, and developed a thoery for approximating functions by polynomials from different bases.
+Two prominent examples of bases of $$n$$-degree polynomials include, and their:

 1. The [Chebyshev polynomials](https://en.wikipedia.org/wiki/Chebyshev_polynomials) $\mathbb{T}_n = \{ T_0, T_1, \dots, T_n \}$, implemented in the `numpy.polynomial.chebyshev` module.
 2. The [Legendre polynomials](https://en.wikipedia.org/wiki/Legendre_polynomials) $\mathbb{P}_n = \{ P_0, P_1, \dots, P_n \}$, implemented in the `numpy.polynomial.legendre` module.

-They are the computational workhorse of a large variety of numerical algorithms that are enabled by approximating a function using a polynomial, and are well-known for their advantages in approximating functions in the $[-1, 1]$ interval[^3].
+They are the computational workhorse of a large variety of numerical algorithms that are enabled by approximating a function using a polynomial, and are well-known for their advantages in approximating functions in the $$[-1, 1]$$ interval[^3].
 In particular, the corresponding "Vandermonde" matrices are provided by the `chebvander` and `legvander` functions in corresponding modules above.

 I will not elaborate their formulas and properties here for a reason that will immediately be revealed.
 However,  I highly recomment Prof. Nick Trefethen's "Approximation theory and approximation practice" [online video course](https://people.maths.ox.ac.uk/trefethen/atapvideos.html) to get familiar with their advantages.
 His book with the same name is an excellent introduction to the subject.